-Telus drops 'Visual Voicemail 25' option from $95/50GB plan
+[Update] Telus drops included 'Visual Voicemail 25' option from plans

 Vancouver-based national telecom Telus appears to have changed up one of its mobile plans, dropping the ‘Visual Voicemail’ feature from it.

-Telus’ website previously listed that the company’s $95/mo 50GB plan included ‘Visual Voicemail 25.’
-As of July 5th, 2022, the feature is only listed as included with Telus’ $105/mo 50GB plan, which also features U.S. data, talk, and text capabilities.
+Telus’ website previously listed that the ‘Visual Voicemail 25’ add-on was included with select plans.
+Update 05/07/2022 at 6:02pm: As of July 5th, 2022, the feature is no longer listed as included with Telus’ $95 or $105/mo plans.
+Telus confirmed it removed the option from both plans for new subscribers.

 The Visual Voicemail feature allows subscribers to check their voicemail without dialing the voicemail number with their smartphone.
 Instead, voicemails appear in a list within the dialer app and subscribers can tap a voicemail to listen to it.
 Moreover, Telus’ website notes that Visual Voicemail 25 allows users to pause, rewind, and delete messages as well as quickly call back any number directly from the voicemail list.
 The ’25’ portion appears to refer to the number of voicemails viewable this way.